 Why you should never open a failed hard drive

-When a failed hard drive is making a clicking, or isn’t spinning there is temptation by many customers to open the drive itself.
+When a failed hard drive is making a clicking or isn’t spinning there is a temptation by many customers to open the drive itself.

 The main reason for not opening the drive is simply that there is nothing that you will be able to do once you have taken the lid off.
 Physically data recoveries require special parts sets and data recovery tools and knowledge.

 A hard drive is extremely sensitive.
 Once a drive is opened outside a clean room environment you have exposed the drive to the risk that contamination.
-Dust particles, human hairs and or finger prints all can cause major issues.
-When the drive is subsequently particles become lodged between the read /write heads and the platters surface.
-The fly heigh is less than that of a finger print, piece or dust or human hair.
+Dust particles, human hairs and or fingerprints all can cause major issues.
+When the drive is subsequently particles become lodged between the read /write heads and the surface of the platter.
+The fly height is less than that of a fingerprint, piece or dust or human hair.
 During normal hard drive operation these heads should never make physical contact with the platter surface, they float on a minutely thin layer of air just above the surface.
 These platters are typically spinning at 5,400 or 7,200 rotations per minute (5400 or 7200 RPM), and as high as 10,000 or 15,000 rotations per minute (10000 or 15000 RPM).
 You can imagine the devastation to the platter surface where your data is stored should a piece of hair or dust particle become stuck between the head and the surface.
 Your data will literally grind off the platter in a fraction of a second. from friction.